A Black employee is suing the Workday company for sending the the police to his home for a wellness check.

 Anthony Hill, a senior legal counsel at Workday currently on leave, has filed a lawsuit against his employer for race and disability discrimination, Business Insider reports.
 The suit, filed in the Northern District of California’s court in December 2023, follows a police “wellness check” that occurred while he received treatment at a hospital and had requested medical leave.

-On the day of his hospital visit, Hill emailed his manager to notify her of a medical emergency and his need to go to the hospital.
+On the day of his hospital visit, Hill said he emailed his manager to notify her of a medical emergency and his need to go to the hospital.
 He also submitted a completed leave request form and mentioned that he would soon file the necessary Family and Medical Leave Act paperwork.

 His manager responded the next day with FMLA information and told Hill, “Please don’t worry about work and focus on feeling better.”
 However, by Oct.
 20, police were sent to his house for a wellness check.